 CORONAVIRUS AND THE PARISH.
 UP TO DATE INFORMATION AND NEWS : CLICK HERE

-From September 13 this parish will be working in partnership with the parish of St Joseph the Worker, Canley, as they will share the same parish priest from that point.
+This parish is in partnership with the parish of St Joseph the Worker, with the same parish priest.

 Twitter: @StThosMore Email: firstname.lastname@example.org Facebook: @StThosMore